 Artist Participation Information

-Thank you for your interest in the 2019 Scottsdale Arts Festival; we look forward to your application.
-Click here to apply.
+Thank you for your interest in the 2019 Scottsdale Arts Festival; the artist application is now closed.

 March 8–10, 2019

 Scottsdale Center for the Performing Arts and Scottsdale Civic Center

 In a community renowned for its devotion to the arts, Scottsdale has one arts festival that rises above them all.
 Now in its 49th year, the Scottsdale Arts Festival, held every March during the height of the city’s tourist season, has established a reputation as the premier arts festival in the Southwest.
 It has been named “Best Arts Festival” by Phoenix New Times and one of Art Fair SourceBook’s “‘Elite 20’ Fine Art Fairs.”